Cherokee Nation gives $7.8 million to area school districts

-CATOOSA — At its first in-person distribution event since 2020, officials with the Cherokee Nation gave away $7.8 million in car tag revenue Tuesday to public school districts and charter schools from across northeastern Oklahoma.
+CATOOSA — At its first in-person distribution event since 2020, officials with the Cherokee Nation gave away $7.8 million in car tag revenue to public school districts and charter schools from across northeastern Oklahoma on Tuesday.

 “If we want a state that gets stronger and stronger for the next seven generations, we need to think like our ancestors thought and invest in public education.”